robbert-vdh/yabridge/tools/yabridgectl/README.md

 ### Installation methods

-By default, yabridgectl will use the copy-based installation method for yabridge since this installation method works with any VST host.
+Yabridge can be set up using either copies or symlinks.
+By default, yabridgectl will use the copy-based installation method since this will work with any VST host.
 If you are using a DAW that supports individually sandboxed plugins such as Bitwig Studio, then you can choose between using copies and symlinks using the command below.
+Make sure to rerun `yabridgectl sync` after changing this setting.

 ```shell
 yabridgectl set --method=<copy|symlink>